KeyvanAtighi/feedback-miniApp/README.md

-feedback-miniApp is a good mini one
+feedback-miniApp is a good mini one.